-- Maintain regular contact with your supervisor, and respond to him/her in good time - Meet with your supervisor regularly, keep a written record of your discussions, and give due weight to any guidance or corrective action proposed - Draw up a research plan and timetable of work in consultation with your supervisor, and to keep relevant records of all aspects of your work - Co-operate with your supervisor to make a detailed joint report on your progress at the end of each term - Take responsibility for your research programme, including the development of subjectspecific, research, and personal and professional skills - Take responsibility for (i) the preparation and content of your thesis, giving due regard to any advice from your supervisor, and (ii) its timely submission in accordance with the timetable set - Be aware of the University's guidance on plagiarism and of any ethical or legal issues, health and safety requirements, or intellectual property issues arising from your research - Pursue opportunities to engage with the wider academic community at University, national and international level
+- Attend an initial meeting with the supervisor as soon as possible at the beginning of their degree, and maintain regular contact with the supervisor, responding to him/her in good time - Meet with the supervisor regularly (normally a minimum of nine one-hour meetings (or equivalent) per year) keeping a written record of discussions, giving due weight to any guidance or corrective action proposed.
+In addition, always arrange to meet promptly with the supervisor upon return from fieldwork or any period of suspension. - Where more than one supervisor is appointed, students may request a meeting with all supervisors together at least once per year. - Draw up a research plan and timetable of work in consultation with the supervisor, and keep relevant records of all aspects of work - Discuss with the supervisor a detailed report on academic progress for submission Graduate Supervision Reporting (GSR) at the end of each term and in the long vacation - Working with the supervisor, take responsibility for their research programme, including the development of subject-specific, research, and personal and professional skills - Take responsibility for (i) the preparation and content of their thesis, giving due regard to any advice from the supervisor, and (ii) its timely submission in accordance with the timetable agreed - Be aware of the University's guidance on plagiarism and of any ethical or legal issues, health and safety requirements, or intellectual property issues arising from the research project - Pursue opportunities to engage with the wider academic community at the departmental, University, national and international levels